MrRob100/data-processor/README.md

 ```

-To be able to use it you have to add it to your `app/Console/Kernel.php` file:
+Add the following code to `app/Console/Kernel.php` for command to work:

 ```
 protected $commands = [